Armatocereus rauhii: Subspecies

-Distribution and habitat
+Distribution

 Armatocereus rauhii is endemic to the north of Peru.
 Within the country, the stated distribution of the species as a whole and of the subspecies varies by source, but centres on the regions of Amazonas, Cajamarca and Lambayeque.
 It may also include the regions of Ancash and Piura.
 The species is found in dry valleys, rocky slopes and scrubland on the western side of the Andes, and has been reported as occurring at altitudes of 500–1500 m, with the higher altitudes being further south.